Home

 When you depress the brake pedal, the force generated by your foot transfers to the brake master cylinder.

+The master cylinder then converts this force into hydraulic pressure, carried by brake fluid through a brake line to each wheel cylinder.
 This pressurized brake fluid in the wheel cylinder then pushes the cylinder pistons outwards, pressing each brake shoe against the rotating brake drum to stop the wheel.

 When the brake pedal is released, return springs pull the brake shoes away from the brake drum, pushing each wheel cylinder piston back into their bore.